EliaCereda/shairport-sync-PKGBUILD/README.md

 **Note**

-BTW, the default non-root user `alarm` is not a member of the `audio` group, so it can not see or access any audio devices.
+The default non-root user `alarm` is not a member of the `audio` group, so it can not see or access any audio devices.
 To allow it to see and access audio devices, it must be added to the group `audio`:

 ```
 # usermod -a -G audio alarm